This Smashed Potatoes Recipe has crispy outsides, fluffy insides, and just the right amount of seasoning. Plus, a flavorful lemon-chive dipping sauce.

 The reason I don’t use real garlic or other dried herbs is that they tend to burn with the high oven temp — better to add garlic powder and then garnish with real herbs at the end of cooking time.

-• Use a high oven temp to get crispy, golden potatoes.
-If they’re not caramelizing or browning too quickly, your oven temp might be off.
+• Use a hot oven for crispy, golden potatoes.
+If they aren’t browning fast, the oven temp may be off.

-• Generously salt the water to make sure the potatoes are well-seasoned.
+• Salt the boiling water well so the potatoes are fully seasoned.

 Do You Boil Potatoes Before Baking?